BottleRocketStudios/iOS-KeyboardSupport/README.md

 * Make it easy to auto-dismiss the keyboard via tap on screen.
 * Auto-scrolling to the active `UITextField` or `UITextView`.
 * Easily implement navigation between text inputs by supplying your own input accessory view.
-* Allow keyboard "return" key to navigate between `UITextField`s.
+* Allow keyboard "Return" key to navigate between `UITextField`s.
 * Provide a `UIToolbar` subclass so you can create your own input accessory views faster.

 ## Key Concepts